nfynt-zap/UniversalAR/README.md

 This adds an additional scripting symbol `ZAPPAR_SRP` to the Unity project, which updates the internal zappar pipeline to support SRP rendering events.
 Please note if you were previously using `Standard Pipeline` you can update the existing scenefrom menu `Editor/Update Zappar Scene For SRP` as well.
 This option updates the camera settings.

 If you have any missing material/shader in scene or while adding new zappar asset i.e. `Zappar/Face Tracker`, etc. you can find the appropriate material reference from examples scene.
 Please check below on how to add sample scenes from the package.
+Please note that along with updating the material in MeshRenderer component you will also need to update the material reference in Zappar script attached on the same object as well.

 ## Importing Examples